Ireland risks slip from EU poster boy to problem child

 But if growth remains around the probable 2013 rate of 1 percent over the next few years, the International Monetary Fund forecasts that Ireland will not be able to bring its budget gap below the EU's 3 percent ceiling.
 Debt would rise to 130 percent of national output, far above sustainable levels.

-The center-right government of the time - swept from power in 2011 - had been backed into a corner by the chaos and lack of clear information after the collapse of Lehmann Brothers.
+The centre-right government of the time - swept from power in 2011 - had been backed into a corner by the chaos and lack of clear information after the collapse of Lehmann Brothers.
 Other banks are still keen to distance themselves from Anglo Irish, which they viewed as the most irresponsible.

 "The decision they faced was, do we allow our banking system to implode?" said Antoin Murphy, an economics professor at Trinity College Dublin.